"How long will I be in therapy for?"

 "What is your cancellation policy?"

 A full 48 hours' notice from the start time of your appointment is required for cancellations and rescheduling.
-When we schedule an appointment together, it’s time I’m reserving specifically for you.
+When we schedule an appointment together, it’s time that I’m reserving specifically for you.
 A late cancellation or no-show doesn’t allow me to rearrange my schedule and you will be charged the full session fee.

 "Do you offer a sliding scale?"